 - A completed Scholarship Application Form;

 - One (1) essay addressing the topic below;

 - Two (2) letters of recommendation (if your recommenders wish to send us their letters directly, please have them email the letters to: email@example.com);

 - An official copy of applicant’s undergraduate transcript; and

 - A signed Personal Certification Form.

 - Essay Topic: The Don H. Liu Scholars Program seeks to identify and empower future Asian Pacific American (APA) leaders in the legal profession through a unique blend of financial support, legal internship and professional mentorship.
 Don H. Liu Scholars have a demonstrated financial need, have faced some type of adversity and are seeking mentorship and guidance in furthering their aspiring legal careers at a top law firm or Fortune 500 corporation.
-Using specific examples from your personal and professional life as well as academic, extracurricular and professional accomplishments, tell us how you have embodied the attributes of a Don H. Liu Scholar in overcoming adversity and how you would benefit from the Don H. Liu Scholars Program.
+Using specific examples from your personal and professional life as well as academic, extracurricular and professional accomplishments, tell us how you have embodied the attributes of a Don H. Liu Scholar in overcoming adversity, especially in light of the COVID-19 pandemic, and how you would benefit from the Don H. Liu Scholars Program.
 (500-750 words)

 - A statement from applicant’s law school certifying enrollment as a full-time 1L in a J.D. program;

-- Two (2) years of applicant’s family’s most recent tax returns (even if applicant has declared to be financially independent), and a statement (no more than a paragraph) describing your financial need (with any supporting documents).
+- Two (2) years of applicant’s family’s most recent tax returns (even if applicant has declared to be financially independent), and a statement (no more than a paragraph) describing your financial need (with any supporting documents); and

 - Transcript of first semester grades as soon as they are available.